DS-Homebrew/TWiLightMenu/README.md

 # Credits
 ## Main Developers
-- [RocketRobz](https://github.com/RocketRobz): Lead Developer, implementing the auto-reset power button function used in NTR-mode.
+- [Rocket Robz](https://github.com/RocketRobz): Lead Developer, implementing the auto-reset power button function used in NTR-mode.
 - [chyyran](https://github.com/chyyran): Porting the akMenu/Wood UI to TWiLight Menu++ & adding the ability to load sub-themes off the SD card for DSi/3DS themes.
 - [Pk11](https://github.com/Epicpkmn11): Adding the ability to load sub-themes off the SD card for the R4 theme, implemented sorting & made manuals use PNG, improved font rendering, providing a custom background for Unlaunch, and various bug fixes.
 ## App Launchers